ColorlibHQ/Sparkling/readme.txt

 = 1.9.2 - 19.06.2015 =

-* Fixed minor bug with attachement pages
+* Fixed minor bug with attachement pages.
+* Fixed minor bug with navigation submenu color on mobile devices.
+* Other menu styling improvements

 = 1.9.1 - 05.06.2015 =